-A landscaper sells a 5-step lawn program including grub control and does not itemize the taxable and tax exempt charges on the invoice.
-The landscaper will apply the fertilizer, weed and feed, grub control, lawn food, and fall lawn food.
+Example 5.
+A landscaper sells a 5-step lawn program including grub control and chooses not to itemize the taxable and tax exempt charges on the invoice.
+The landscaper will apply the fertilizer, weed and feed, grub control, lawn food, and fall lawn food in Valentine.
 The landscaper is required to collect sales tax on the total amount charged for the 5-step program since the application of grub control is taxable pest control services and the charges were not itemized on the invoice.
+The landscaper must pay sales or use tax on its cost of the chemicals used in its 5-step lawn program.

-Sample Invoice: 5-Bag Lawn Program \$400 - T (since not itemized)
+Sample Invoice: 5-step lawn program \$400 - T (since not itemized)

-Sales Tax (7% on \$400) + 28
+Sales tax (7%) + 28

-Total Due \$428
+Total due \$428

-Example 9.
-A landscaper is hired to install low voltage/solar landscape lighting for a homeowner in Elmwood (0.5% local tax rate).
+Example 6.
+A landscaper is hired to install low voltage/solar landscape lighting for a homeowner in Manley.
 The entire charge is taxable, including any separately stated charges for the lights, wire, and installation labor.

-Sample Invoice: Lights and Wire \$750 - T
+Sample Invoice: Lights and wire \$750 - T

-Installation Labor +1,000 - T
+• Installation labor +1,000 - T

 Subtotal \$1,750

-Sales Tax (6% on \$1,750) + 105
+Sales tax (6%) + 105

-Total Due \$1,855
+Total due \$1.855

 ^{}The installation labor charge includes a \$250 mileage charge.
 The mileage charge could have been separately stated; however, the mileage charge would be taxable in either case.
-The lights and wire are not considered "annexed to real property" because a licensed electrician is not required to perform or supervise the installation of the low voltage wire.
+The lights and wire are not

+"annexed to real property" and remain tangible personal property after installation.